-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it requires to live.
-It combines with these cells nearly 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it requires to live.
+It combines with these cells over 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, instead of oxygen, then gets carried to the critical organs by the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
-Organs require oxygen; without it, they begin to suffocate.
+To put it simply, carbon monoxide robs your body of oxygen.
+Organs have to have oxygen; without it, they begin to suffocate.

-Your body requires a long time to eradicate carbon monoxide; however, it can be drawn in much more rapidly.
+Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.